mottosso/allzpark/docs/pages/getting-started.md

 I've talked a lot about "packages" and how great they are, but what exactly *are* they and why should you care?

+!!! note "WIP"
+    I just noticed this section was not filled out yet.
+Stay tuned. :)

 <br>

 ### Your first profile